GuySimai/GuySimai/README.md

 **Project Manager - C**
 - Developed a project management system for a web development company.
 - Implemented the system using C, demonstrating strong skills in system-level programming.

-**Database Systems - Shopping Cart - Jave**
-- Designed and implemented a detailed ERD to represent the relationships between entities effectively.
-- Developed and normalized database tables to ensure data integrity and efficient storage.
-- Used PostgreSQL for designing, developing, and managing the database.

-**Exam Creation System - Java**
-- Developed a system from scratch in Java using object-oriented programming (OOP) principles.
-- Applied key OOP concepts such as inheritance, encapsulation, and polymorphism to enhance the system's functionality.
-- Implemented file handling techniques, working with both text and binary files to store questions, answers, and exam results.